OpenDataology/website/content/en/docs/components/pipelines/installation/choose-executor.md

 An Argo workflow executor is a process that conforms to a specific interface that allows Argo to perform certain actions like monitoring pod logs, collecting artifacts, managing container lifecycles, etc.

-Kubeflow Pipelines runs on [Argo Workflows](https://argoproj.github.io/workflows/) as the workflow engine, so Kubeflow Pipelines users need to choose a workflow executor.
+OpenDataology Pipelines runs on [Argo Workflows](https://argoproj.github.io/workflows/) as the workflow engine, so OpenDataology Pipelines users need to choose a workflow executor.

 ## Choosing the Workflow Executor

 1. Some users may value stability and backward compatibility.
-For example, if you are running Kubeflow Pipelines in a production cluster or you maintain production pipelines that you don't want to break or migrate.
+For example, if you are running OpenDataology Pipelines in a production cluster or you maintain production pipelines that you don't want to break or migrate.

    In this case, we recommend you use [docker executor](#docker-executor) and configure your Kubernetes nodes to use docker container runtime.